 What Ice.com did very early in its existence, when something like Valentine’s Day was coming around, Pinny Gniwisch [chief marketing officer] himself would grab a camera and hit the streets in New York City, for example, and would ask people questions about Valentine’s Day, such as “Who’s your Valentine?,” “What are you doing for your Valentine?,” “Can you tell us a funny Valentine’s Day story?”

 He was able to generate some amazing content.
-They had this really amazing marketing push not just from other sites talking about Pinny’s interviews — which helped from an SEO perspective — but they really created a lot of energy around Valentine’s Day.
-Even if you go to Ice.com today, one of the first things you see is it says “Get more face time with Dad” — the current campaign with Father’s Day.
+They had this really amazing marketing push, not just from other sites talking about Pinny’s interviews — which helped from an SEO perspective — but also from creating a lot of energy around Valentine’s Day.
+Even if you go to Ice.com today, one of the first things you see is “Get more face time with Dad” — the current campaign with Father’s Day.
 When Father’s Day passes, they’ll be looking for something else.
-Maybe it’s the 4th of July, maybe it’s Labor Day, or Halloween or Christmas.
+Maybe it’s the 4th of July, maybe it’s Labor Day, Halloween, or Christmas.
 But this is a really amazing store; they view seasonality in a very compelling marketing sense.
 It’s a great example of a strong retailer that uses seasonality more so in their marketing.”

 PEC: Another example involves the British Royal Wedding.